sharovik/bitbucket-release-event/README.md

 In the answer you will receive the status update of the merge process.
 If there will be more then 2 pull-requests per repository, the bot will try to create a release branch, merge all pull-requests into that branch and then will create the release-pull-request from that branch and share it into the channel.

+Also you can configure bot to send the report after each "event trigger" to the specific channel.

 ## Prerequisites
 Before you will start use this event please be aware of these steps